 Student Societies

-These societies are designed to create greater opportunities for students to obtain appropriate experience, be a bridge of communication between students and faculty, and provide opportunities for students to network.
+Societies are designed to create opportunities for students to obtain appropriate experience, be a bridge of communication between students and faculty, and provide opportunities for students to network.

 Recreation Management Society (RMS)